-Homework activities allow children to apply at home what they are learning at school.
+On the back of each worksheet is a page of homework, which allows children to apply at home what they are learning at school.
+A brief note to parents and guardians summarizes what their student learned that day.
 As lessons progress, children will have opportunities to read passages and answer questions about them.
 These questions, ranging from fill-in-the-blank to multiple-choice, expose children to the different formats they will likely encounter on standardized tests.
 In most cases, coding is not required; in fact, children should code only those words necessary to help them read.